ACC for log canonical threshold polytopes: Preliminaries

 \subsection{Divisorially log terminal modification}

 For an lc pair $(X,\Delta)$, there exists a dlt modification of $(X,\Delta)$ (see \cite[Proposition 3.3.1]{HMX14}).
-We generalize that to the setting of linear functional divisors. \begin{proposition}[Common dlt modification] Let $a<b$ be two real numbers.
-Suppose that $(X,\Delta(t))$ is lc on $[a,b]$, where $\Delta(t)$ is a linear functional divisor.
+We generalize that to the setting of linear functional divisors.

+\begin{proposition}[Common dlt modification] Let $a<b$ be two real numbers.
+Suppose that $(X,\Delta(t))$ is lc for $t\in[a,b]$, where $\Delta(t)$ is a linear functional divisor.
 Suppose that $S$ is a component of $\Supp\Delta(t)$.
-Then there is a projective birational morphism $\phi: Y\to X$ satisfying the following properties. \begin{enumerate} \item $Y$ is $\Qq$-factorial, \item
+Then there is a projective birational morphism $\phi: Y\to X$ satisfying the following. \begin{enumerate} \item $Y$ is $\Qq$-factorial, \item